jnozzi/cocoadev.com/markdown/FileIsOnCD.md

 is on writable media is the easiest way to go.
-I would suggest you check that the file exists and then check if it is writable as General/NSFileManager isWritableFileAtPath: will return NO if the file does not exist.
+I would suggest you check that the file exists and then check if it is writable as
+NSFileManager isWritableFileAtPath: will return NO if the file does not exist.

 BOOL isDir;
-General/NSString *myPath = @"/General/MyVol/General/MyDir/Fonts/myFont.ttf";
+NSString *myPath = @"/MyVol/MyDir/Fonts/myFont.ttf";
-General/NSFileManager *myManager = General/[NSFileManager defaultManager];
+NSFileManager *myManager = [NSFileManager defaultManager];

 if ( [myManager fileExistsAtPath:myPath isDirectory:&isDir] == YES )